 Germany South / Alsace - ITINERARY

-German Pinot Country - The Culinary South - Alsace
+German Pinot Country - The Culinary South and Alsace

 Discover Germany’s southern wine regions and fabulous Pinot Noir.
 Explore Baden, the southernmost and internationally fairly unknown region that produces outstanding Pinot Noirs (in German: Spätburgunder), and whites from Burgundy grapes and other varietals.
+We travel through the famous Black Forest to explore winemaking at Lake Constance.
 We will spend one night in an epicurean's dream destination in the Kaiserstuhl to indulge in true southern German hospitality and gourmet food.
 We will step across the Rhine River to compare the very different wines of the eastern (German) and western (French) Rhine valley and we will get a feel for beautiful, quaint Alsace with its picturesque wine villages dotted with half-timbered century old buildings.
 Enjoy the Pfalz and Rheinhessen with its gently rolling hills, sumptuous red and white wines, and a generation of young, ambitious, up and coming winemakers.